pitosalas/cleancont/output/2018-04-13-Some-great-links-for-04_13_2018.md

 ---
 title: "Some great links for  04/13/2018"
-subtitle: "* [TechRabbit: Makara: a read-write splitting adapter for Active Record](<http://tech.taskrabbit.com..."
+subtitle: "* TechRabbit: Makara: a read-write splitting adapter for Active Record"
 category: "uncategorized"
 tags: []
 date: "2018-04-13"